awietek/hydradoc/pages/examples/hb_chain_dynamical_sf_nosyms.md

 title: Dynamical structure factor of the Heisenberg S=1/2 chain, with momentum conservation
 nav_include: false
 ---
-## Computing the ground state energy of the S=1/2 chain
+## Dynamical structure factor of the Heisenberg S=1/2 chain

 We compute the ground state energy of the $$S=1/2$$ Heisenberg chain with periodic boundary conditions in each momentum sector $$k$$.
 The Hamiltonian is given by